-This section details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This section details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments during 2020/21 suggest that the performance of disadvantaged pupils varied by year group and subject.
-In Year 11, the progress of disadvantaged students was close to their peers but with a larger gap for the more able disadvantaged.
-Attainment would have been significantly above any previous national data, and this was based on projections from before the pandemic which continued during the pandemic.
-The focus on enabling students to access and engage remote learning meant the majority of students were participating in the curriculum even during lock down and understood the importance of online learning.
+Our internal and external national assessments during 2020/21 suggest that the performance of disadvantaged pupils varied by year group and subject.
+In Year 11 GCSE outcomes, the progress of disadvantaged students was above national averages for non-disadvantaged (Progress 8 +0.1) but below school non-disadvantaged (Progress 8 +0.47).
+The focus on enabling students to access and engage remote learning meant the majority of students were participating in the curriculum even during lockdown and understood the importance of online learning.
+Significant Year 11 interventions were put in place to close the gap over the year and this gap was reduced by 0.5 for disadvantaged students,

 The pattern between disadvantaged students and their peers in other year groups was more mixed with disruption in all of our subject areas to varying degrees but particularly creative subjects.
-As evidenced in schools across the country, the closure from January to March was detrimental to our disadvantaged students, along with the persistent disruption of "bubbles" and need for students to isolate.
+As evidenced in schools across the country, the continued disruption to learning with staff absences due to Covid was detrimental to our disadvantaged students, along with the need for individual students to isolate.
 Consequently, the previous year's focus on disciplinary literacy and meeting the needs of all learners in mixed ability groups has had limited impact.
-These areas will continue to be sustained this year in certain subjects.
-Much of the potential impact was mitigated through effective supplying of devices, rigorous training of teachers and students for remote learning and an individual focus on students who were disengaged and inviting them into school.
+Much of the potential impact was mitigated through effective use of cover, rigorous training of teachers and targeted student interventions for students.

-Although overall attendance in 2020/21 was lower than in the preceding years at 92.7% with disadvantaged at 90.2% this was in line with the national average.
-At times when all students were expected to be in school, the attendance was lower than the whole school, but this variation was not significantly different to previous years.
-However, persistent absence has increased due to Covid reasons and certain students isolating due to vulnerability in the family.
+Although overall attendance in 2020/21 was lower than in the preceding years at 89.2% with disadvantaged at 92.5%, this was in line with the national average.
+At times the attendance was lower than the whole school, but this variation was not significantly different to previous years.
+However, persistent absence has increased due to Covid-related reasons and certain students having higher mental health needs, particularly in disadvantaged circumstances.
 This remains a focus for this year.

 Our assessments indicated that wellbeing and mental health were significantly impacted.
-Alongside this student behaviour culture was negatively impacted due to the removal of certain internal vehicles and measures that were not Covid secure alongside the high staff absence in the later part of the academic year.
 We used pupil premium funding to support wellbeing and care for all students and provide targeted support during and after lockdown.
 This continues in the current plan.